warnikchow/dlk2nlp/README.md

 ---

 Up to date, many advanced models of word vectors which base on word2vec have been proposed.
-For instance, [**GloVe**](https://nlp.stanford.edu/pubs/glove.pdf) represents the word vectors considering the co-occurrence in the window, and [**fastText**](https://arxiv.org/abs/1607.04606) utilizes the subword n-gram so that the embedding can be efficient for morphologically rich languages.
-In the following approaches that use dense word vectors, we will adopt [100-dimension fastText vector dictionary which was trained with 2M drama scripts](https://drive.google.com/open?id=1jHbjOcnaLourFzNuP47yGQVhBTq6Wgor), for the project [RAWS](github.com/warnikchow/raws).
+For instance, [**GloVe**](https://nlp.stanford.edu/pubs/glove.pdf) represents the word vectors considering the co-occurrence in the window, and [**fastText**](https://arxiv.org/abs/1607.04606) utilizes subword n-gram so that the embedding can be efficient for morphologically rich languages.
+In the following approaches that use dense word vectors, we adopt [100-dimension fastText vector dictionary which was trained with 2M drama scripts](https://drive.google.com/open?id=1jHbjOcnaLourFzNuP47yGQVhBTq6Wgor), for the project [RAWS](github.com/warnikchow/raws).
 Use Gensim if fastText is not installed.

 ```python
 import fasttext